shamshadM/shamshadm.github.io/_teaching/designs.md

 ### Two-tailed and one-tailed hypothesis
 Two sided alternative hypothesis has region of rejection in both tails of sampling distribution of test statistic and one sided alternative hypothesis has rejection region, either in the let tail or right tail of the sampling distribution of test statistic.
+{: .text-justify}

 ### Errors in testing of hypothesis
 As decision is based on sample information, so we are likely to make two types of errors in testing of hypothesis.
-These are
+These are {: .text-justify}

 >**Type I Error** is the error committed in rejecting a null hypothesis ($$\ H_0$$), when it is true.<br>
 **Type II Error** is the error committed in not rejecting a false null hypothesis.

 ### Level of significance
 It is the maximum probability of type I error; which is experimenter is willing to risk in testing a null hypothesis.
 It is denoted as $\alpha$.
+{: .text-justify}
 For testing significance of difference between population mean and sample mean or between two sample means, either Z-test or t-test applied.
-A detailed and systematic explanation can be found in the [Blog Post Section](/posts/2022/05/z-test-t-test-analysis/)
+A detailed and systematic explanation of Z-test and t-test can be found in the [Blog Post Section](/posts/2022/05/z-test-t-test-analysis/)
+{: .text-justify}

 ---
 ## Analysis of variance and F-test
-The method of partitioning total variation into components due to different causes is known as analysis of variance and the table showing the various mean squares together with he corresponding degree o freedom is called analysis of variance (ANOVA) table.
+The method of partitioning total variation into components due to different causes is known as analysis of variance and the table showing the various mean squares together with he corresponding degree of freedom is called analysis of variance (ANOVA) table.
 The analysis of variance provides a ready means of testing significance of differences between class mean.
 Suppose we have two genotypes, A and B and data on a particular character were recorded for a number of plants in each genotypes.
 We want to know whether the genotypes differ with respect to that character or not.
 This can be done by both t-test and F-test.
 The F-test and t-test are in fact identical, since for a single degree of freedom of the numerator, the F ratio is identically equal to t<sup>2</sup>.
-However, F-test has a wider application than t-tet as it also provides an overall test of several differences, whereas, t-test provides test of a single differences.
+However, F-test has a wider application than t-test as it also provides an overall test of several differences, whereas, t-test provides test of a single differences.
 {: .text-justify}

 ### F-test
 F-test is used to test whether the two independent estimates of population variance differ significantly or whether the two samples may be regarded as drawn from the normal population having the same variance.
-A detailed and systematic explanation can be found in the [Blog Post Section](/posts/2023/05/f-test-analysis/)
+A detailed and systematic explanation of F-test can be found in the [Blog Post Section](/posts/2023/05/f-test-analysis/)
 {: .text-justify}
 ---

 ## Completely Randomized Design (CRD)
 The Completely Randomized Design (CRD) is the simplest experimental design.
 Treatments are assigned to experimental units purely at random, with no restrictions.
-It is the starting point for understanding all other designs (RCBD, Latin Square, Alpha-lattice) and remains widely used in controlled laboratory and greenhouse experiments.A detailed and systematic explanation can be found in the [Blog Post Section](/posts/2024/05/crd-design-analysis/)
+It is the starting point for understanding all other designs (RCBD, Latin Square, Alpha-lattice) and remains widely used in controlled laboratory and greenhouse experiments.
+A comprehensive and structured explanation of CRD is available in the [Blog Post Section](/posts/2024/05/crd-design-analysis/)
 {: .text-justify}

 # Comprehensive Analysis of Field Experiments in R